 Barriers Identified Existing Mitigations Prior Planned Mitigations & Updates Alt text.
-(Alt text is an alternative text description that is read by screen readers when an image cannot be displayed.
-Without alt text, users with visual impairments will not be able to understand the Most images on the website contain alt text (using the default image title).
+(Alt text is an alternative text description that is read by screen readers when an image cannot be displayed.)
+Without alt text, users with visual importments will not be Lack of alt text for certain images.
+Most images on the website contain alt text (using the default image title).
 Annual audit for all images on the website to ensure that they have alt text descriptions.
-Alt text descriptions added to all images that do not have them. content of the image.
+Alt text descriptions added to all images that do not have them. impairments will not be able to understand the content of the image.
 Use descriptive and concise alt text that accurately describes the content of the image.
 Consider the context of the image when writing alt text.
 Continue existing practices.
 Plus, add the alt text every time when an image is uploaded on the website as a best practice.
 Colour contrast.
-Red colour on Sierra Wireless' website is not Colour contrast between text and background has been assessed for most content on the website.
-Identification of areas on the website where colour contrast is insufficient. accessible when used in small text.
-Similarly, when the red is used as a Choose and implement a colour palette that meets accessibility standards for text and background contrast. background with white text on top, the contrast is too low.
-Tests performed when we did the website reskin and implemented the color palette to meet standard.
-The main red color has been changed to Semtech's Teal color Continue with the above as an on-going task.
+Red colour on Sierra Wireless' website is not accessible when used in small text.
+Similarly, when the red is used as a background with white text on top, the contrast is too low.
+The main red color has been changed to Semtech's Teal color now.
+Colour contrast between text and background has been assessed for most content on the website.
+As a part of Semtech acquisition, the new look and feel was implemented on the website based on brand line guidelines, solving the colour contrast issues.

-now.
 Web forms Not all web forms are fully accessible or meet WCAG guidelines.
 Most forms are designed for accessibility by providing clear and concise instructions, labeling form fields, and ensuring that error messages are descriptive and easy to understand.
-Testing of accessibility of web forms.
-Added clear and concise instructions for completing forms.
-Labeled all form fields using descriptive text.
-Provided descriptive error messages that explain how to correct errors.
-Added form validation to prevent errors before the form is submitted.
-Keyboard accessibility Some areas of the website may not be accessible by keyboard Most areas of the website can be navigated using the tab key to navigate through links, buttons, and form fields.
-Continue with the above as an on-going task.
-Testing the website to ensure interactive elements can be accessed using a keyboard alone.
-Ensure that keyboard navigation alone. focus is visible and clear.
-Continue with the above as an on-going task.
+The Hubspot implementation allows to embed the form following the guidelines for instructions for completion, with correct labeled form fields, descriptive errors messages and validation forms.
+Keyboard accessibility Some areas of the website may not be accessible by keyboard navigation alone.
+Most areas of the website can be navigated using the tab key to navigate through links, buttons, and form fields.
+After testing, interactive elements will be accessible via keyboard in the new site look.
 Multimedia content accessibility Not all multimedia content on the website (e.g. videos) meets best practices for accessibility.
 Most videos and audio files include captions, transcripts, and audio descriptions as applicable.
 Most multimedia controls are accessible and can be operated using a keyboard.
 Reviewed multimedia content to ensure it is accessible.
 Added captions and transcripts for all videos and audio files.
 Provided audio descriptions for videos that contain important visual information.
 Ensured that multimedia controls can be operated using a keyboard.
 Continue with the above.
-Headings and content structure Not all content on the website includes proper heading structure and hierarchy to assist navigation by users with screen readers.
-Proper heading structure and hierarchy is generally used to ensure that users with screen readers can easily navigate and understand the content.
-Descriptive link text is generally used where possible to provide context and ensure that users know where the link will take them.
-Testing of accessibility of headings and link text.
-Use descriptive link text to provide context for links whenever possible.
-Continue with the above.
+Headings and content structure Not all content on the website includes proper heading structure and hierarchy to assist navigation by users with screen readers. ensure that users with screen readers can easily navigate and understand the content.
+Descriptive link text is generally used where possible With the implementation of the new corporate image, the content structure was updated following the brand guidelines, which helped with the accessibility of headings and text links.